Header

 • South Africa: The NPO sectoral Risk Assessment was published in 2024.
 Using the Greenacre methodology, NPOs were part of the working technical group.
 The inherent risk of NPOs for TF risk was deemed to be medium.
 The residual risk was assessed, and recommendations made.

 • Kenya: The NPO sectoral Risk Assessment was conducted in two parts: the inherent Risk Assessment (2023) and a follow-on review of mitigating measures (2024) to determine the residual risk.
-The Risk Assessment Working Group included NPO, including Coalition partner MUHURI.
+The Risk Assessment Working Group included NPO representation, including Coalition partner MUHURI.

 • Peru: The NPO sectoral Risk Assessment was published in 2023, conducted in consort with Global NPO Coalition partners.